Glossary

 Recursive Interference

 The core mechanism through which Archeons express form.
-The self-reinforcing interaction of phase-structured identities, recursively overlapping within the 6Di manifold to produce curvature, structure, and eventual projection into Nodes.
+The self-reinforcing interaction of phase-structured identities, recursively overlapping within the geometric domain of CP^3 to produce curvature, structure, and eventual projection into Nodes.

 Self-Solving Equation